NexTash/mail/README.md

      sudo systemctl restart stalwart
    ```

-#### Step 2: Install Frappe Mail
+#### Step 2: Install NexTash mail

-After setting up the Stalwart Mail Server, the next step is to install the Frappe Mail app.
+After setting up the Stalwart Mail Server, the next step is to install the NexTash mail app.
 You can choose between using Docker for an easy setup or performing a manual installation.

 **Using Docker**